President of the Board

 LINDA GIBSON has been helping people resolve conflict for more than four decades.
 She is a retired teacher and guidance counselor, and is also a licensed attorney.
 She limits her practice to mediation, rather than litigation, because she firmly believes people can find their own best solutions to their problems, rather than trusting judges and juries to decide for them.
 Linda is a TMCA Credentialed Advance Mediator and is a member of the Association of Attorney Mediators.
 She has been very active in the Texas Association of Mediators (TAM) for many years, currently serving on the TAM board as the Newsletter Editor.

-ELLY VAN LAAR specializes in helping couples in divorce maintain mutual respect.
-For 20 years, Elly has helped individuals, couples and organizations deepen compassion and empathy skills, bridge differences, and find solutions that benefit all parties.
+ELLY VAN LAAR is a coach.
+She specializes in helping mission-driven professionals bring their lives into balance.
+For 20+ years, Elly has helped individuals, couples and organizations deepen compassion and empathy skills, bridge differences, and find solutions that benefit all parties.
 Elly is a speaker and blogger on Nonviolent Communication, mindfulness, and conflict resolution.
 Elly has a Masters in Political Science from Leiden University in the Netherlands.
-She has eight years of training with Nonviolent Communication teachers and five years of teaching Nonviolent Communication.
-She belongs to Thich Nhat Hanh’s Plum Blossom mindfulness community, volunteers at the Austin Dispute Resolution Center and is a member of Amnesty International since 1980.
+She has ten years of training with Nonviolent Communication teachers and eight years of teaching Nonviolent Communication.
+She belongs to Thich Nhat Hanh’s Plum Blossom mindfulness community, volunteers at the Austin Dispute Resolution Center.